ChstrJhn/Telegram-expense-tracker/README.md

 ### Installation
 1. From the workflows folder, import `goodboi-expense-tracker-tg.json` into your n8n instance
 2. Add your credentials (Telegram Bot, Google Gemini API key, Google Sheets OAuth2)
-3. Create a Google Sheet with columns: Date, Category, Item, Quantity, Total Price, Payment Method, Raw Input — plus a `Pending` tab with columns: chat_id, resume_url, timestamp
+3. Create a Google Sheet with 2 tabs.
+First an `Expense` tab with  columns: Date, Category, Item, Quantity, Total Price, Payment Method, Raw Input, plus another `Pending` tab with columns: chat_id, resume_url, timestamp
-4. Activate the workflow
+4. Publish the workflow
 5. Send your bot a message to test

 ## Example